fraserjohnstone/Musical-Scale-Builder/README.md

     33.Neapolitan Major  34.Neapolitan Minor  35.Persian           36.Phrygian Dominant
     37.Phrygian          38.Prometheus        39.Tritone           40.Wholetone

-Each of the modes above can be created by altering degrees of the Major mode with the same tonic which is the general idea behind the algorithm used here.
+Each of the modes above can be created by altering degrees of the Major mode with the same root which is the general idea behind the algorithm used here.

+## Definitions

+Mode - An arrangement of musical intervals.

+Scale - Any mode built on a specific root.

+Degree - A position in any scale identified by a number.
+For example, given the scale C Major (C, D, E, F, G, A, B, C), the 3rd degree of the scale would be 'E' and the 6th degree would be 'A'.

+Root - The first degree of a scale.

+Tonic - Another commonly used term for the first degree of a scale.

+Modifier - A sharp or flat.

 ## Usage

 This application was developed to run on Windows with Python 3 installed.
+For help installing python 3 please visit https://docs.python.org/3/using/windows.html

 To start the program simply run the file 'scale_builder.py'.
 If Python has been added to your PATH then you can simply run the 'start.bat' file included.

-To display a scale, all you need to do is type it into the command prompt in the format 'root-note mode-type'.
+To display the notes of a scale, all you need to do is type it into the command prompt in the format 'root-note mode-type'.
 For Example:

     - 'C Major'                     (shows: C, D, E, F, G, A, B, C)
     - 'F Sharp Harmonic Minor'      (shows: F#, G#, A, B, C#, D, E#, F#)